 If you’re an Apple user, you probably have heard of iCloud Photos.
-While some users likely know quite a bit about iCloud Photos, others may be confused about certain features — or even confused about what it really does.
+While some users know quite a bit about iCloud Photos, others find themselves confused about certain features.
+Or even confused about what it really does.

 With that in mind, here’s everything you need to know about iCloud Photos and how to use it.

 We have also included a video at the end that highlights 15 common iCloud tips and tricks.

 - 1 iCloud Photos in 2020

 - 3 How Can I Access iCloud Photos?

 - 4 Are iCloud Photos Optimized?

 - 6 How to Delete Photos from iCloud